Memo2496: Expert-Annotated Dataset and Dual-view Adaptive Framework for Music Emotion Recognition: Experiments and Analysis

 \subsection{Experimental Implementation}

 Experiments are conducted on three publicly available MER datasets: Memo2496, 1000songs, and PMEmo.
-For all datasets, a stratified 70\%/30\% train/test split is employed to ensure balanced class distributions across partitions.
+For all datasets, a stratified 70\%/30\% train/test split is employed to preserve the corpus-specific class proportions across partitions.
 Both Arousal and Valence dimensions are evaluated independently as binary classification tasks, with labels binarised at the zero threshold.
+This binary protocol aligns with PMEmo and 1000songs for cross-dataset comparability with prior MER work.
+A supplementary continuous regression evaluation on Memo2496 is reported in Section~\ref{subsec:memo2496_regression}.

+Fig.~\ref{fig:label_stats_balance} reports the continuous label distributions and the class proportions obtained by binarising the $92{,}092$ classification instances in the released label arrays at $0$.
+These instances correspond to the inputs used by the classification pipeline and are not counts of unique tracks.
+Valence has mean $0.1087$ and variance $0.0553$, whereas arousal has mean $-0.0310$ and variance $0.1177$.
+Valence contains $62{,}192$ positive instances ($67.53\%$) and $29{,}900$ negative instances ($32.47\%$), whilst arousal contains $40{,}296$ positive instances ($43.76\%$) and $51{,}796$ negative instances ($56.24\%$).
+Neither array contains an exact zero.
+The valence composition is therefore asymmetric, whereas the arousal composition is closer to even.
+The means and variances describe central tendency and dispersion only and are not measures of binary class balance.
+The stratified partition preserves these instance level proportions.